Enki--/pbvinge.com/README.md

 Personal website built with Astro and Tailwind CSS, hosted on Cloudflare Pages.

+## Tasks Left to Complete
+- [ ] Add all future books I'm going to read (currently on my list)
+- [ ] Automate adding a book in obsidian, to automatically adding it to pbvinge.com
+- [ ] Add all the book reports I have made so far
+- [ ] Automate deploy new book reports to pbvinge.com
+- [ ] Update obsidian template to meet deployment requirements (frontmatter)
+- [ ] Combined Obsidian Book Templates into one .md file
+- [ ] Make sure PDF highling app works and is automate to export to obsidian

 ## Design Principles

 1. **Content First**: All content is managed through Markdown files, making it easily editable and compatible with Obsidian for knowledge management.